Carnagion/dissertation/interim/interim.typ

 == De-Icing Order

-// TODO: Talk about de-icing order

 In the current implementation, each aircraft is assigned a de-icing time based on its TOBT.
 The TOBT of an aircraft can be calculated as its earliest possible take-off time minus the time taken to get from the gates to the runway, including de-icing and lineup.

+// TODO: Write more about the de-icing order
+#todo("Write more about this or integrate it earlier into the branch-and-bound section")

 == Visualising Sequences

+Alongside the branch-and-bound algorithm, a tool for visualising generated runway sequences has also been developed.
+The visualiser takes any sequence of departures and de-icing times and produces a Scalable Vector Graphic (SVG) file showcasing the earliest possible departure time, TOBT, pushback duration, pre-de-ice taxi duration, scheduled de-icing time, de-ice duration, post-de-ice taxi duration, runway lineup time, and scheduled take-off time for each aircraft.
+The SVG format was chosen primarily because it is a vector graphics format supported by a wide range of browsers and image applications, and because its XML-like syntax makes SVG files easy to create and manipulate from within code.
+An output from the visualiser is shown below:

-// TODO: Talk about the visualiser implementation
+// TODO: Insert screenshots from visualiser
-#todo("Write about the visualiser implementation and insert images of the output")
+#todo("Insert images of the visualiser output")

+Time increases along the horizontal axis, while the aircraft that are sequenced are laid out vertically, from the first to take-off at the top, to the last at the bottom.
+The different durations are coloured differently to help distinguish them.
+Although simple, this output already aids greatly in obtaining a better view and understanding of the generated sequences, and was also invaluable in finding and eliminating bugs in the branch-and-bound implementation.

+As the project progresses, there will likely be a need for different kinds of visualisations and plots -- for example, plotting a tree of intermediate solutions considered by the runway sequencing algorithm.
+As such, there is a need to continually work on the visualiser and enhance its capabilities.

 = Progress

-As previously mentioned in the Project Proposal, the goals for the first half of the project were to investigate prior approaches to runway sequencing, fully implementing a branch-and-bound algorithm, and developing a visualisation tool for the generated sequences.
+As previously mentioned in the Project Proposal, the goals for the first half of the project -- seen below in @original-gantt -- were to investigate prior approaches to runway sequencing, fully implementing a branch-and-bound algorithm, and developing a visualisation tool for the generated sequences.
 These goals have been mostly successfully realised -- in its current state, the project has a working branch-and-bound implementation, a basic runway sequence visualisation tool, and a dataset generator.

-However, a rolling horizon extension to the algorithm has not yet been implemented.
-The time taken to produce a basic working branch-and-bound implementation without de-icing was longer than expected -- the original plan allocated approximately two weeks for this, but in reality it required closer to three weeks.
-This was primarily due to issues with adapting a classic branch-and-bound method to utilizing the preprocessed sets of separation-identical aircraft, and underestimation of the workload of other modules.

-Despite this, the project is on schedule since the original plan had accounted for such delays.
-As mentioned in the proposal, the Gantt chart -- seen below in @original-gantt -- includes gaps of multiple days at various points througout the timeline:

 / A: Write the project proposal
 / B: Research prior approaches into runway sequencing and de-icing